AndreySilva1/Python-Learning-Journey/README.md

 🔸 Product list manager (sorting + price update)

+🔸 List zipper (pairing elements from two lists)

+🔸 List summation using shortest and longest list logic

 🔸 And more as the journey continues...

-Each script is written in a straightforward way — exactly how I would code it during my learning process.
+Each script is written in a straightforward, practical way — exactly how I would code it during my learning process.
 ```
 📂 Python Learning Journey/
 │